rrumale/machine-learning-live-labs/oml-services-v2/loading-onnx-model-and-using-with-rest-services/loading-onnx-model-and-using-with-rest-services.md

 In this case, the percentages are different from the other model scoring, but the prediction is the same.
 It still has the highest probability for the **LOW** category.

-## Task: 5: Score multiple customers using ONNX Neural Network Model
+## Task 5: Score multiple customers using ONNX Neural Network Model

 In this step, we are going to score all three customers against our Neural Network imported model.